dskakt/schematch/replit.md

 - Header now accepts optional eventTitle prop to show current event context
 - Simplified email subject from "スケマッチ イベント「...」" to "イベント「...」"

-**Header Layout Enhancement:**
+**Header Simplification:**
-- Updated header to vertically stack site name and event name on all screen sizes
+- Header now displays only the site name "スケマッチ" without event name
-- Site name "スケマッチ" displays on first line, event name "/ イベント名" on second line
+- Removed eventTitle prop from Header component
-- Both text elements are perfectly left-aligned (same horizontal position) on desktop and mobile
+- Site name is clickable and links to event creation page (/)
-- Calendar icon positioned to the left with top alignment
+- Calendar icon positioned to the left with center alignment

 **Branding Update:**
 - Updated favicon to calendar-themed Lucide icon with blue color scheme